janhq/jan/docs/docs/guides/05-using-server/01-start-server.md

 ![01-choose-model](./assets/01-choose-model.png)

-## Set your Server Options
+## Server Options

-On the left side of your screen you can set custom server options.
+On the left side of your screen, you can set custom server options.

 <br></br>